By Paula Bernstein | Indiewire April 17, 2015 at 3:32PM

 The door closes behind you and you are in the dark, guided only by a rope and the instructions on the headset.
 At first, you might feel panicked, but then you give into the experience.
 Not knowing where you are or what to expect is a little bit terrifying and also oddly liberating -- a little bit like I imagine floating in space might feel.

-Though there is no narrative per se, there is a beginning, middle and end to the experience.
+Though there is no narrative per se, there is a beginning, middle and end to the experience (though it's also really easy to lose track of time).
 It's truly immersive storytelling in that you become part of the "narrative" and must rely on all of your senses (except sight and taste) to find your way.
 There are some choices along the way (as well as an opportunity to cut out early if you've had enough).

 Experiencing a bit of what it must feel like to be blind, your senses are awakened and you are left feeling both disoriented and hyper-alert.
 Though I never left the room, I climbed a mountain, explored a jungle and relaxed into a carpeted bed.

 By the time I found my way back to the waiting room where it was my turn to deliver instructions to the next participant, I felt rejuvenated and fully alive -- much the way I feel after a satisfying film.